addivainternational/Capella/README.md

 To use this file from nalabs_plugin, make sure the generated JAR file has been copied to `nalabs_plugin/Nalabs/lib/`.

 # Installation process for nalabs_plugin
-To install and run the plug-in in Capella (only tested on Windows x64)
+To install and run the plug-in in Capella
+1. Install and configure Cappella as described above in the Pre-requisites section
 1. Copy the UpdateSite to some folder on the computer.
+   1. If you have the update site in a ZIP-file, expand it to a folder and use that folder instead.
 2. Start Capella.
 3. Install the Capella Requirements add in.
-4. Right-click for example on the `Logical Architecture` box in your Capella project and select `Add Capella Element...`->`Capella Types folder`.
-Click on the `[Capella Types folder]` that was just generated and create `Requirement Type`.
-   1. Add a String attribute to your Requirement type.
-      1. Long Name: Nalabs Analysis
-      2. Type: String
-   2. Open a Mass Editing View on the attribute and set:
-      1. ReqIFIdentifier: NALABS
-5. Make sure any Requirements created in your Capella project have the Requirement type you just created.
-To manually create a Requirement, do as follows:
+5. To manually create a Requirement, do as follows:
    1. If there is no `Capella Module`, create one (`Add Capella Element...`->`Capella Module`).
    2. In the `[Capella Module]`, right-click and create a `Requirement`.
    3. Double-click the created Requirement, give it a `Long name`, and set the necessary requirement description in the `Text` tab.